Neville Quarry

-Neville Quarry AM (1933–2004) was an Australian architect, architectural academic, critic and educator.
+Neville David Quarry (1933–2004) was an Australian architect, architectural academic, critic and educator.

 Early life

 Neville Quarry was born in Coburg, Victoria in 1933.

+Architecture education

 He commenced his architectural studies at the University of Melbourne and he graduated in 1956, undertaking his final year of study in New Zealand.
+He later completed a Master of Architecture at Rice University, Texas in 1961.

 Academic career

 In 1971 Neville Quarry moved to Lae, Papua New Guinea as the first Head of the School of Architecture at the Papua New Guinea Institute (now University) of Technology.
 He then moved back to Australia in 1976 to take up a position at the NSW Institute of Technology (later University of Technology, Sydney).
 He became Professor of Architecture and Dean of the Faculty of Design Architecture and Building at UTS.
 He retired from academia in 1994.